carrot/sprout/readme.md

 ## CLI

 Sprout can be used directly through the command line to initialize projects.
 Once installed, it exposes the `sprout` binary, which you can use to add, remove, and/or use your templates.
+The command line interface stores templates in a user folder, typically `~/.config/sprout`.
 The commands are more or less what you would expect, and are listed below.
-For reference, words in bold are necessary to type out as-is, words in italic represent placeholders for user input, and words in brackets represent optional arguments.

-Command params in `[brackets]` are optional, and in `<angle_brackets>` are required.

 ### Installation